zzz6519003/substrate-how-to-guides/docs/09-tutorials/01-Kitties/overview.md

 You'll be writing most of the code yourself!
 Use the template files [here](https://github.com/substrate-developer-hub/substrate-how-to-guides/tree/main/static/code/kitties-tutorial) to help you complete each part.
 :::

+## Learning outcomes

+:arrow_right: Write and integrate a custom FRAME pallet to your runtime.

+:arrow_right: Use structs in storage and how to create and update storage items.

+:arrow_right: Write extrinsics and helper functions.

+:arrow_right: Use the PolkadotJS API to connect a Substrate node to custom a front-end.

 <!-- ## Steps